UT Sage

 We are currently in an open comment period for UT Sage.
 If you have feedback, questions or other comments about the development of Sage, please use the open comment form.

-Why Use Sage?
+Why Use UT Sage?

 First and foremost, you can ensure that the privacy, security, and copyright and intellectual property rights of you and your students are protected because UT Sage meets the compliance and security guidelines of the University.
+UT Sage administrators reviewed security, privacy, accessibility, and intellectual property concerns with UT Compliance, the Information Security Office, the Digital Accessibility Office, UT Libraries (Fair Use Librarian), and UT Legal.

 In addition, with Sage, faculty train the tutors to customize and tailor the experience for their students.
 When you create a new tutor, UT Sage will ask a series of questions that will train a custom chatbot using established principles of effective learning experience design, such as starting out with defining what you want students to know and be able to do after engaging with UT Sage.
 In addition to answering questions about your students, learning outcomes, common misconceptions and activities, you can upload resources that UT Sage will use as the first and best source of information about a topic.